 The wild ramp, AKA wild leek, botanical name Allium tricoccum, is a flowering perennial plant that grows in clusters.
 It is a member of the Allium family along with onions and leeks

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Red Finger limes are available year-round with peak season in the fall through winter months.
+Red Finger limes are available year-round, with a peak season in the fall through winter.

 Recipes that include Red Finger Limes.
 One is easiest, three is harder.

-Someone spotted Red Finger Limes using the Specialty Produce app for iPhone and Android.
+Someone shared Red Finger Limes using the Specialty Produce app for iPhone and Android.

 Specialty ProduceNear San Diego, California, United States

 Sharer's comments : Red finger limes for Cielo Farm Specialties